MayurAtVerticurl/Ansible_Base/setup/SSH-Setup.md

         root        ALL=(ALL)        ALL
         ansadmin  ALL=(ALL)        NOPASSWD:ALL

+        %sudo   ALL=(ALL:ALL) NOPASSWD: ALL

+        sudo usermod -aG sudo ansadmin
 - Give Permission to the USer for ssh folder on WORKER

         sudo su ansadmin